Find a Law Firm

-Nottingham Building Society Conveyancing Panel Sample Enquires to our Call Center
+Nottingham Building Society Solicitor Panel Sample Enquires to our Call Center

-I have agreed a price on a house I spoke to a solicitor previously used by my mum and he advised using a solicitor approved by Nottingham Building Society.
+My brother and I have agreed a price on a house I spoke to a solicitor recommended by my brother and he suggested instructing a solicitor approved by Nottingham Building Society.
 The estate agent recommended two local firms so I asked Nottingham Building Society if the 2 suggested solicitors are approved, which they are not.
 Nottingham Building Society pointed out that either practice can fill out the appropriate forms to become approved.
 Do I (1) save myself the aggravation and use one of Nottingham Building Society 's conveyancing panel solicitors (2) Use the local solicitor and accept there may be delays etc as they go through the approval process.

 Enquire of Nottingham Building Society to suggest a law firm in your location.
-Lenders have them all over the country.
+Most banks have lawyers on their panel throughout the UK.
 You can also use our search tool at the top of this page to search for a lawyer on the Nottingham Building Society conveyancing panel based on location.
 If you particularly like the sound of one of the local lawyers that you have spoken to ask them if they would go onto Nottingham Building Society conveyancing panel as it may only take about 2-3 weeks.
 As long as they meet Nottingham Building Society’s requirements it can be a very simple job for the solicitor.
 Other stuff will be going on in parallel (as you are at an early stage) so it may not delay matters.